-- Increasing funding for pre-kindergarten, Head Start programs and the childcare development block grant. - Increasing pay equity, access to continuing education and enhanced benefits for early childhood workers. - Equitable access to high-quality pre-kindergarten, childcare and early learning opportunities. - Trauma-informed and culturally responsive care, practices and resources in early childhood settings.
-Our Partners Early Childhood Coalition, Lehigh Valley Reads, Resilient Lehigh Valley, Resilient PA/Heal PA 741 CHILDREN Received Early Education Programming 91% READY FOR KINDERGARTEN Through the online pre-k program Waterford UPSTART, United Way prepared Allentown 4-year-olds to start kindergarten on time and ready to learn.
-I 100% STARTED KINDERGARTEN Reading on grade Level
+- Increasing funding for pre-kindergarten, Head Start programs and the childcare development block grant - Increasing pay equity, access to continuing education and enhanced benefits for early childhood workers - Increasing affordability of childcare by expanding child care subsidy eligibility for families and increasing subsidy reimbursement rates for providers Our Partners Early Childhood Coalition, Lehigh Valley Reads, Resilient Lehigh Valley, Resilient PA/Heal PA 1,725 CHILDREN RECEIVED EARLY EDUCATION PROGRAMMING 81% READY FOR KINDERGARTEN (of those who participated in early childhood programming) 11,500 FAMILIES Reached through the talk, read, sing early literacy campaign

 HEALTHY AGING 2030 Bold Goal: Increase the percentage of older adults connected with resources to improve their health and quality of life.
 RESOURCES AND SUPPORTS FOR CAREGIVERS The Greater Lehigh Valley is dementia-friendly and caregivers have the resources and information they need and those with dementia are supported.
 United Way supports programs that provide safety measures for older adults with Alzheimer's, dementia or other cognitive impairments.
 Project Lifesaver, a search-and-rescue program, ensures individuals with dementia who are prone to wandering can be located and brought home safely.
 The program improves older adults' safety, gives caregivers peace of mind and ultimately increases the chances of a positive outcome when someone goes missing.
 Silver Alert is a program that notifies the public when an older adult with dementia or other cognitive impairment is missing.
 Pennsylvania is one of 22 states that do not offer this program.
-WE SUPPORT:

-- Increasing state investments into Project Lifesaver to expand and sustain the program statewide. - Establishing a Silver Alert program in Pennsylvania.
-RESOURCES AND SUPPORTS FOR OLDER ADULTS Older adults are connected to the resources and supports they need to improve their health and quality of life.
-Older adults who participate in senior programs can delay the onset of chronic illnesses and improve their physical and mental health.
-In fact, strong social connections can boost a person's life span by 50%.
+WE SUPPORT: - Increasing state investments into Project Lifesaver to expand and sustain the program statewide - Establishing a Silver Alert program in Pennsylvania RESOURCES AND SUPPORTS FOR OLDER ADULTS Older adults are connected to the resources and supports they need to improve their health and quality of life.
+Over half of all older adults in our region are having trouble making ends meet.
+Improving access to resources also improves access to opportunities for social connection.
+Knowing these resources are available and how to access them can alleviate feelings of loneliness and anxiety.
+Strong social connections can boost a person's life span by 50%.
 WE SUPPORT: